yakhoob32/BattleShip-MiniProject-Phase1/README.md

 ## 👨‍💻 **Development Tips**
 - Write **clean, modular, and readable code**.
-- Follow OOP principles like **encapsulation, inheritance, and polymorphism**.
 - Use meaningful names for variables and methods.
 - Add **comments** to clarify key parts of your code.
 - Test thoroughly to catch and resolve bugs.